 Snoring affects not only the person snoring, but their bedmates, and in particularly loud cases, other members of the household.
 This noisy nuisance can prevent you from sleeping soundly and, for more serious cases, can be a sign that you’re not getting enough oxygen at night.
 Snoring can be a sign of a serious condition known as sleep apnea, which causes sufferers to temporarily stop breathing for episodes of up to a minute each time during sleep.
 In the short term, a lack of oxygen at night can leave you groggy in the morning, which makes driving and other daily tasks dangerous.
 Left untreated, it can also increase your risk for depression, anxiety, heart disease, diabetes, and other chronic conditions.
 Fortunately, there are steps you can take at home to help reduce snoring and improve your breathing so that everyone can sleep in peace.
-Here are three tips to minimize snoring.
+Here are three tips to minimize snoring.1.
+Exercise your mouth.

 Weak throat muscles can collapse on themselves during sleep, which restricts your airway making breathing difficult and noisy.
 These daily mouth exercises can help strengthen throat muscles, which can help them stay open:

 - The Tongue Depressor: Open your mouth and say “ah,” just like you would at a doctor’s visit.
 Focus on raising the soft palate at the back of your throat high.
 Hold for a count of five.
 Repeat 20 times.

 - Tongue Curls: Press the tip of your tongue to the roof of your mouth just behind your front teeth.
 Slide the tip of your tongue along the roof of your mouth as far back as you can.
 Repeat 20 times.

 - Tongue Tied: Suck your tongue flat against the roof of your mouth, hold for a count of five.
 Repeat 20 times.